mayveiscous/mayveiscous/README.md

 I'm the creator of **Tunascript**, a Lua-inspired programming language written in Go featuring a Pratt parser, tree-walk interpreter, and built entirely using the Go standard library.

-I initially started this project to learn Go's unique syntax, but quickly got hooked on language development and decided to take Tunascript to the next level.
+I initially started this project to learn Go's syntax, but quickly got hooked on language development and decided to take Tunascript to the next level.

 It has grown into a capable scripting language with an extensive standard library, objects, modules, and more. *(You should totally check it out!)*

-I also developed a **Language Server Protocol (LSP)** implementation for Tunascript.
-Unfortunately, recent computer issues resulted in losing the project before it had been backed up to GitHub.
+I also developed a **Language Server Protocol (LSP)** implementation for Tunascript!

 ---